lukso-network/docs/docs/learn/smart-contract-developers/readLSP7andLSP8.md

 ## Implementation

-When creating smart contracts representing digital assets on LUKSO, you will need to specify the token type and data keys for the 📄 [LSP4 Digital Asset Metadata](../../standards/tokens/LSP4-Digital-Asset-Metadata) that will be stored in the 🗂️ [ERC725Y](../../standards/lsp-background/erc725.md#erc725y-generic-data-keyvalue-store) storage of the Digital Asset.
-There are three different token types:
+When creating digital assets using [LSP7](../../standards/tokens/LSP7-Digital-Asset.md) or [LSP8](../../standards/tokens/LSP8-Identifiable-Digital-Asset.md), the type and data keys of the 📄 [LSP4 Digital Asset Metadata](../../standards/tokens/LSP4-Digital-Asset-Metadata.md) have to be defined within the smart contract like the following:

 ```solidity title="contracts/TokenTypes.sol"
 // SPDX-License-Identifier: MIT